Belgian police kill two in raid on suspected Islamists

 Public television RTBF showed video from Verviers of a building at night lit up by flames, with the sound of shots being fired.
 Late into the evening, police commandos were controlling some streets and checking other sites.
 Crime scene investigators were at work.

 Emrick Bertholet was outside a pharmacy shortly before 6 p.m.
-(1700 GMT) when police vehicles roared up and armed commandos leapt out: "They shouted 'Let's go', they ran off and everything happened really quickly," he told Reuters.
+(12.00 noon EST) when police vehicles roared up and armed commandos leapt out: "They shouted 'Let's go', they ran off and everything happened really quickly," he told Reuters.

 "I heard the sound of grenades, bursts of gunfire ...
 I'm a bit shocked, a bit afraid, surprised it could happen here."